 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

-Congrats on getting the latest keyboard driver.
-Now your device should be working at perfect status.
+Now that you’ve installed the latest keyboard driver, your device should be working at the perfect status.
 But if the typing lags persist, please continue to the next fix.

 Fix 4 – Disable Filter Keys

 Filter Keys is a Windows accessibility feature that enables the computer to ignore brief and repeated keystrokes.
 Enabling it may fail to capture your keystrokes that happen continuously.
 To see if that’s the case, turn it off and test the keyboard performance.

 - On your keyboard, press the Windows logo key and R at the same time to open the Run command.
 Then, type control and click OK.

 - Select Small icons next to View by, and click Ease of Access Center.